 - Refunds will be made in the form of your original payment.
 Gift recipients may return items for store credit or exchange only.

 - Excluding damage claims or returns as a result of our error, shipping fees are not included.

 - Sale, Custom + Personal Care Items are "Final Sale".
 No returns or exchanges.

 - For complete details, please review our hassle-free Return Policy.

-We stand behind the quality of the goods we sell.
+We stand behind the quality of all our goods.
 Full stop.

 Care + Cleaning

 The vast majority of our artisan-made pieces require minimal maintenance.
 Depending on your lifestyle, however, the following tips will help maintain the brilliance of your jewelry for years to come:

 - Salt water, chlorine and dirt are the bane of beautiful jewelry, so take off prized pieces when swimming, gardening, exercising, etc. This simple act alone will help mightily against tarnish, scratches, fading, and other inadvertent damage.